georgegognadze/Task-Rabbit/README.md

 # Task-Rabbit
 ####Task-Rabbit clone <br>
-Let's see what does this project looks like first we need to set up HTTP server.
+To see what does this project looks like we need to set up HTTP server.
 For now I use python 3.5.0 to set up HTTP server. <br>
 One simple example if your folder is placed on Desktop.
 Enter this to terminal

 ```